PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 # Orchestration Quickstart

 This guide is desinged to get you to the point of successfully deploying a Prefect flow in as few steps as possible.
-For a more comprhensive introduction to Prefect's concepts and approach to orchestration, please follow our [tutorial pages](/tutorial/index/).
+For a more comprhensive introduction to Prefect's core orchestration concepts, please follow our [tutorial pages](/tutorial/index/).

 ### Step 1: [Install Prefect](/getting-started/installation/)